History of Richmond, Virginia: 1800–1860: Antebellum period

 For much of the 19th century, the institution of slavery shaped several local issues.
 Shockoe Bottom became a center for slave trading in the years after Congress prohibited the US-African Slave Trade in 1808.
 It is believed that between 1800 and 1865, 300,000 slaves were sent from Virginia, a majority of them from Richmond's Shockoe Bottom markets and auctions, to work in the deep south.

 The first municipal burial ground dedicated expressly for Negroes (enslaved) and free people of color by the city of Richmond was the Shockoe Bottom African Burial Ground and was noted on the 1809 Plan of Richmond as the "Burial Ground for Negroes".
-A historic marker at 15th and E. Broad overlooks the area to the north where the burying ground once existed.
-In 1810 free Black Richmonders petitioned for a new site, and in 1816 the Shockoe Bottom African Burial Ground was closed and two new burying grounds were opened, The "Burying Ground for Free People of Colour", and the "Burying Ground for Negroes (Slaves)".
+A new historic highway marker was erected at the burial ground in October 2024, and is located at the corner of N 16th St., and E Broad St. In 1810 free Black Richmonders petitioned for a new site, and in 1816 the Shockoe Bottom African Burial Ground was closed and two new burying grounds were opened, The "Burying Ground for Free People of Colour", and the "Burying Ground for Negroes (Slaves)".
 Both plots consisted of one acre each and were located directly east of the Jew's Burying Ground (Hebrew Cemetery) on the opposite side of 5th St. at what is now Hospital St. It was established within the 28 1/2 acre city of Richmond Property on which the Poorhouse was located on Shockoe Hill.
 An extension of the original two acres was made before 1835, and again in 1850 that grew the burial ground to as many as 15 acres.
 It appears on the 1853 Smith Map of Henrico County by two names, the "Shockoe Hill Burying Ground" on the county portion of the map, and the "African Burying Ground" on the separate city portion of the map.
 This cemetery now called the "Shockoe Hill African Burying Ground", is also presently referred to by some as the "2nd African Burial Ground" or "second African Burying Ground"; it was a segregated part of the "Shockoe Hill Burying Ground" also known as the Shockoe Hill Cemetery.
 It is likely the largest burial ground for enslaved and free people of color in the United States, with over 22,000 interments estimated.
 This burial ground had no historical marker, or signage of any kind.
 By 1906 it no longer appeared on any maps.
 It had long been miss-defined, and on the surface rendered invisible.
 It has suffered numerous atrocities over time.
 In 2021 it was added to Historic Virginia's list of Virginia's list of most endangered historic places.
-However through advocacy, some progress has been made.
+However, through advocacy, some progress has been made.
 In 2021 the city of Richmond reclaimed a 1.2 acre parcel of the 31 acre burial ground.
-On June 12, 2022 an Historical Highway Marker was unveiled at the site that was sponsored by the Virginia Department of Historic Resources.
-In March of 2022 the Shockoe Hill African Burying Ground was also added (as part of the Shockoe Hill Burying Ground Historic District) to the Virginia Landmarks Register, and in June 2022 to the National Register of Historic Places.
+On June 12, 2022, an Historical Highway Marker was unveiled at the site that was sponsored by the Virginia Department of Historic Resources.
+In March 2022 the Shockoe Hill African Burying Ground was also added (as part of the Shockoe Hill Burying Ground Historic District) to the Virginia Landmarks Register, and in June 2022 to the National Register of Historic Places.
 Some progress has clearly been made for the burial ground's recognition, however, it remains an endangered site.